COSC3020/graph-representations-Will-GreinerUWYO/README.md

 ## Sources and Plagarism Statement
 Used the following videos from the YouTube channel BroCode to help me with my understanding of the datastructures at play [Graphs](https://www.youtube.com/watch?v=-VgHk7UMPP4) and [2D Arrays](https://www.youtube.com/watch?v=SmJNeJuLmVo)
 Used this video from freeCodeCamp.org [LinkedList](https://www.youtube.com/watch?v=9YddVVsdG5A) to give me my LinkedList implementation.
+Also used this source [GeeksforGeeks](https://www.geeksforgeeks.org/comparison-between-adjacency-list-and-adjacency-matrix-representation-of-graph/) to help with my implementation of adjacency graphs.